 Megalopolis (2024)

-"What do you think about my boner?"
+"What do you think about this boner I got?"

 The benefit of the doubt is a powerful thing for an audience to give over to a filmmaker, but if there's one filmmaker who has earned such status, it's Francis Ford Coppola.
 The (literal) godfather of New Hollywood's film brats of the 1970s, Coppola mentored and paved the way for some of the biggest filmmakers of the last quarter of the 20th century.
 When he works on an epic canvas—which he really hasn't done since 1992's Dracula—attention must be paid amongst the cine-literate.